yunojuno/django-appmail/README.md

 ## Compatibility

-This project now requires Django 4.0+ and Python 3.9+.
-If you require a previous version you will have to refer to the relevant branch or tag.
+This project requires Django 4.2+ and Python 3.9+.

 ## Background